Performance and scalability checklist for Table storage

 There are several ways to specify the range of entities to query.
 The following list describes each option for query scope.

 - Point queries:- A point query retrieves exactly one entity by specifying both the partition key and row key of the entity to retrieve.
 These queries are efficient, and you should use them wherever possible.

 - Partition queries: A partition query is a query that retrieves a set of data that shares a common partition key.
 Typically, the query specifies a range of row key values or a range of values for some entity property in addition to a partition key.
 These queries are less efficient than point queries, and should be used sparingly.

-- Table queries: A table query is a query that retrieves a set of entities that does not share a common partition key.
-These queries are not efficient and you should avoid them if possible.
+- Table queries: A table query is a query that retrieves a set of entities that doesn't share a common partition key.
+These queries aren't efficient and you should avoid them if possible.